belmind/bobby/README.md

 Where `name` is the name of the output file.
 It's not necessary and defaults to `%d-%m-%y.txt`

 ### Chat Responses
 It's simple to edit the chat responses!
-Simply, open the file `responses.csv` and modify it!
+Simply, open the file `responses.txt` and modify it!
 ```
 !rank, Diamond IV (44 LP)
 !highscore, My highscore is exactly 113 312 413 100!